iMissile/Self.Writing/Notes/DataScience_notes.md

 `options(shiny.maxRequestSize=30*1024^2)`
 - [RStudio Server + Shiny - (No stack trace available)](https://stackoverflow.com/questions/68818771/rstudio-server-shiny-no-stack-trace-available)
 `options(error = traceback)`.
 Also see [Mastering Shiny 5.2.2 Tracebacks in Shiny](https://mastering-shiny.org/action-workflow.html#tracebacks-in-shiny)
+- COOL! [shinyauthr](https://paulc91.github.io/shinyauthr/) is an R package providing module functions that can be used to add an authentication layer to your shiny apps.

 # 21.08.2023
 # R. Create empty dataframe